 Good day, everyone.

-On behalf of Executive Director Douglas Ute, Director of Sport Management for Soccer Kate Barnett, the Officiating Department and yours truly, thank you, for all that you do for the student-athletes and our sport.
+On behalf of Director of Sport Management for Soccer Kate Barnett, Manager of Officiating Administration Lizzy Wilson, I thank you for all your dedication to the student athletes and the pursuit of perfecting the craft of soccer officiating.